DamnWidget/anaconda.developers.docs/architecture/anaconda_gui_listeners.md

             print(error)
 ```

 We enclose the code into a `try except` block, as usual we capture the location of the cursor in the current buffer and set it as value for the semantic variable `location`.
-The `(`, `)` conditional is not ilustrative and it will be ignored as it just an implementation detail of the specific feature.
+The `(`, `)` conditional is not illustrative and it will be ignored as it just an implementation detail of the specific feature.

 As with the GUI commands, we prepare the JSON data to be sent as a Python dictionary using the helper `prepare_send_data` and set the value of the variable `data` with its returned value.
 Then we instantiate a new instance of the `Worker` class and call it's `execute` method passing this time a standard `functools` library `partial` object that will be called back when a response from the JsonServer is available.